 Frequently Asked Questions(FAQs)

-Plugins add extra functionality to Moodle, but not all plugins are created equal.
+Moodle plugins add extra functionality to Moodle, but not all Moodle plugins are created equal.
 Over time, you must accumulate several plugins, some of which become outdated, unused, or incompatible with newer versions of Moodle.
 A bloated Moodle installation can result in:

-- Slower performance: Unnecessary plugins can add to server load and slow down the user experience.
+- Slower performance: Unnecessary Moodle plugins can add to server load and slow down the user experience.

-- Security vulnerabilities: Old or unmaintained plugins may have security holes that can be exploited.
+- Security vulnerabilities: Old or unmaintained Moodle plugins may have security holes that can be exploited.

 Moodle Backup and Snapshot: Your First Step